-Jovell L. Swopes, 43, of Kansas City, was found guilty on Wednesday, Dec.
-15, of one count of being a felon in possession of a firearm.
+Jeremiah Ezekiel Brown, 36, of Columbia, was found guilty on Monday, Sept.
+20, of being a felon in possession of a firearm.

-Following the presentation of evidence, the jury in the U.S. District Court in Kansas City, Mo., deliberated for five hours before returning a guilty verdict on this count to U.S. District Judge Roseann Ketchmark, ending a trial that began Monday, Dec.
-13.
+Following the presentation of evidence, the jury in the U.S. District Court in Jefferson City, Mo., deliberated for about 30 minutes before returning the guilty verdict to U.S. District Judge Nanette K. Laughrey, ending a one-day trial.

-Under federal statutes, Swopes is subject to a maximum sentence of 10 years in federal prison without parole.
+Under federal statutes, Brown is subject to a sentence of up to 10 years in federal prison without parole.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

-This case is being prosecuted by Assistant U.S. Attorneys Kenneth W. Borgnino and David A. Barnes.
+This case is being prosecuted by Assistant U.S. Attorneys Aaron M. Maness and Ashley S. Turner.
 It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Columbia, Mo., Police Department.